neomatamune/deep_5if/README.md

 Successfully tagged deep:latest
 ```

-The first one should return something like:
+The second one should return something like:

 ```
 52aac7bf9976a85dd9b98258dc350bbe790acb94152c33884f6b3885a21bf31a